EgleRim/Big_data_exam/REPORT.md

 ## 4. Spatial & Temporal Filtering

-A bounding box derived from the 50 nm radius is applied first (cheap, no UDF), then a precise Spark-native Haversine expression filters out corner pixels of the bounding box.
+A bounding box derived from the 50 nm radius is applied first, then a Haversine expression filters out corner pixels of the bounding box.
 This two-stage approach avoids calling the costly distance expression on the entire dataset.

 The Haversine formula was chosen over simple Euclidean distance because longitude degrees shrink as latitude increases (~0.57× at 55°N), making Euclidean distance unreliable for anything beyond a few km.